sgoudie/nashville/README.md

-# Nashville Parser 🎸
+# Nashville 🎸

 *IN DEVELOPMENT*

-Parsing the Nashville Number System (NNS) to chords based on the key.
+A simple function that parses the Nashville Number System (NNS) to chords based on the key.

 - Enter your root and scale / mode
 - Enter your sequence of chords as comma separated NNS degrees